microsoft/microcode/docs/manual.md

 ### Accessibility

 MicroCode can be program with keyboard, game controllers (such as XBox controllers), mouse or touch inputs.
 The editor was designed to integrate with screen readers.
+It is also possible to active the tooltip reading mode to help with early readers.

 ## micro:bit V2 and Arcade Shield